mantleconvection/terraneo/doc/src/documentation/index.md

 ### Grid structure and subdomains (part I - logical structure)

 \note This section is just describing the logical organization of data.
-For details on actual data layout / allocation
+For details on memory layout / allocation
       refer to the Kokkos section.
-Details on the construction of the thick spherical shell and communication are given in dedicated sections below.
+Details on the construction of the thick spherical shell and communication are given in the dedicated sections below.

-All grid operations are performed on a set of hexahedral subdomains.
-Those are organized as 4- or 5 dimensional arrays.
+All grid operations are performed on a set of hexahedral subdomains (block-structured grid).
+The corresponding grid data is organized via 4- or 5 dimensional arrays.

 ```
     data( local_subdomain_id, node_x, node_y, node_r )                     // for scalar data